 Who needs to comply?

-All auditors and audit firms who perform issuer audits will need to comply with the Auditor Regulation Act 2011 when it comes fully into force 1 July 2012.
+All auditors and audit firms who perform issuer audits will need to comply with the Auditor Regulation Act 2011.

 Audit firms who perform issuer audits must be registered, and must ensure that for each issuer audit: